A summer rhythm where keiki build confidence without pressure

 Purpose

 Everything comes together.
-They present their app, explain their process, and leave with something they built from scratch.
+They present their app, explain their process, and leave with something they shaped from their own thinking.

 What they present